 Previous to MsC 2004, MAsT Washington and MAsT DC Pan (the pansexual chapter founded by Master J) hold its first joint meeting as a symbol of unity in our local Master/slave community.
 Since then, the chapters have been holding three joint meetings each year.
 Through the years, as more chapters were founded in the region (DC, Maryland and Virginia), the joint meetings grew.
 Currently seven chapters are part of this meetings: Washington (Men), DC Pan, Baltimore, Hampton Roads, Richmond, Frederick and Laurel (Women).

-Currently Master Taíno is the longest serving chapter director of MAsT, having served as such since 1999.
+Master Taíno is the longest serving chapter director of MAsT, having served as such since 1999 until September 2022, over 23 years.
+On September 13, 2022, the leadership was transferred to slave charles.